platformatic/platformatic/docs/packages/sql-graphql/overview.md

+---
+title: Overview
+label: SQL-GraphQL
+---

-# Introduction to the GraphQL API
+# Platformatic DB GraphQL

 The Platformatic DB GraphQL plugin starts a GraphQL server wand makes it available via a `/graphql` endpoint.
 This endpoint is automatically ready to run queries and